MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

    0: kd> .reload /f
    ```

-   > [!NOTE]
-   > The `.reload` command with the `/f` force option deletes all symbol information for the specified module and reloads the symbols.
+   The `.reload` command with the `/f` force option deletes all symbol information for the specified module and reloads the symbols.
 In some cases, this command also reloads or unloads the module itself.

 You must load the proper symbols to use advanced functionality that WinDbg provides.
 If you don't have symbols properly configured, when you attempt to use functionality that's dependent on symbols, you receive messages indicating that symbols aren't available.